jnlmendonca/dangernoodle/README.md

 Event Name | Event Data | Description
 --- | --- | ---
-start | null | Emitted when the game starts stop | null | Emitted when the game stops pause | null | Emitted when the game pauses resume | null | Emitted when the game resumes tick | gameTicks (Number) | Emitted every game tick.
+start | | Emitted when the game starts stop | | Emitted when the game stops pause | | Emitted when the game pauses resume | | Emitted when the game resumes tick | gameTicks (Number) | Emitted every game tick.
 Total number of elapsed game ticks is available in data. move | name (String), {x (Number), y (Number)} | Emitted when the snake changes direction.
 Direction vector and name are available in data. appleEaten | applesEaten (Number) | Emitted when the an apple is eaten.
-Total number of apples eaten is available in data. wallHit | null | Emitted when the snake hits a wall bodyHit | null | Emitted when the snake hits its own body
+Total number of apples eaten is available in data. wallHit | | Emitted when the snake hits a wall bodyHit | | Emitted when the snake hits its own body

 ### Controller
 The following code creates a simple controller that maps the keyboard arrow keys to the commands that move the snake.
 Use the DangerNoodle instance [events](#events) and [methods](#methods) to create your own versions of a controller.